-Year En ded September 30,
+Year Ended Sep tembe er 30,

-2023 2022 2021
+2024 2023 2022

-Cash provided by operating activities \$ 1,374.6 \$ 823.1 \$ 1,261.0
+Cash provided by operating activities \$ 863.8 \$ 1, 374.6 \$ 823.1

-Capital expenditures (160.5) (141.1) (120.3)
+Capital expenditures (224.7) (160.5) (141.1)

-FREE CASH FLOW \$ 1,214.1 \$ 682.0 \$ 1,140.7
+FREE CASH FLOW \$ 639.1 \$ 1, 214.1 \$ 682.0

 Our definition of free cash flow takes into consideration capital investments required to maintain the operations of our businesses and execute our strategy.
 Cash provided by operating activities adds back non-cash depreciation expense to earnings but does not reflect a charge for necessary capital expenditures.
 Our definition of free cash flow excludes the operating cash flows and capital expenditures related to our discontinued operations, if any.
 Operating, investing, and financing cash flows of our discontinued operations, if any, are presented separately in our Consolidated Statement of Cash Flows.
 In our opinion, free cash flow provides useful information to investors regarding our ability to generate cash from business operations that is available for acquisitions and other investments, service of debt principal, dividends, and share repurchases.
 We use free cash flow, as defined, as one measure to monitor and evaluate our performance, including as a financial measure for our annual incentive compensation.
 Our definition of free cash flow may be different from definitions used by other companies.

-Cash provided by operating activities was \$1,374.6 million for the year ended September 30, 2023, compared to \$823.1 million for the year ended September 30, 2022.
-Free cash flow was \$1,214.1 million for the year ended September 30, 2023, compared to \$682.0 million for the year ended September 30, 2022.
-The year-over-year increases in cash provided by operating activities and free cash flow were primarily due to higher pre-tax income.
+Cash provided by operating activities was \$863.8 million for the year ended September 30, 2024, compared to \$1,374.6 million for the year ended September 30, 2023.
+Free cash flow was \$639.1 million for the year ended September 30, 2024, compared to \$1,214.1 million for the year ended September 30, 2023.
+The year-over-year decreases in cash provided by operating activities and free cash flow were primarily due to lower pre-tax income, higher incentive compensation payments in 2024 related to fiscal 2023 performance, and higher tax payments, partially offset by decreases in working capital.
+Free cash flow for the year ended September 30, 2024, also includes \$64.2 million of higher capital expenditures.
+Taxes paid in the year ended September 30, 2024, include \$58.4 million of U.S. transition tax under the Tax Cuts and Jobs Act of 2017 (the Tax Act) and \$67.4 million for capital gains from the sale of shares of PTC common stock.